butcherg/wavedcc/README.md

 ```
 $ sudo systemctl start pigpiod
 ```
 Then, either program can be run from the command line as the regular user.

-If the direct GPIO access was compiled, wavedcc and wavedccd must be run as root, and pigpiod cannot be running.
+If the direct GPIO access version of wavedcc was compiled, wavedcc and wavedccd must be run as root, and pigpiod cannot be running.

-Both wavedcc and wavedccd use GPIO 2 and 3 by default for the DCC signal modulation (MAIN1 and MAIN2) and GPIO 4 for MAINENABLE; it's recommended to use a wavedcc.conf file residing in the same directory as the executables to set these properties to the GPIOs you prefer.
-The corresponding properies for service mode are PROG1, PROG2, and PROGENABLE.
-Both programs if, compiled with -DUSE_PIGPIOD_IF=ON, will by default attempt to connect to a pigpiod at localhost using port 8888; these can be changed in the wavedcc.conf file with HOST and PORT properties.
+Both wavedcc and wavedccd use GPIO 2 and 3 by default for the DCC signal modulation (main1 and main2 in wavedcc.conf) and GPIO 4 for mainenable; it's recommended to use a wavedcc.conf file residing in the same directory as the executables to set these properties to the GPIOs you prefer.
+The corresponding properies for service mode are prog1, prog2, and progenable.
+Both programs if, compiled with -DUSE_PIGPIOD_IF=ON, will by default attempt to connect to a pigpiod at localhost using port 8888; these can be changed in the wavedcc.conf file with host and port properties.

 wavedcc is a command-line program that accepts DCC++ style commands, either encased in the < > or without, e.g., t 3 1 1.
 It can be exited with Ctrl-c or 'exit'.